Mikhlaq123/DMS/README.md

 # Disaster_Management
-It will contain all the information regarding GIS and RS datasets Data regarding satellite and space science applicability
+It contains all the information regarding GIS and RS datasets Data regarding satellite and space science applicability